JarodNavarro2/COMP330_FINALPROJECT/README.md

 - Clone the project repository
 - Navigate to where the project has been saved
 - Open the project folder
-- Open the folder labelled “moira”
+- Open the folder labelled “moria”
 - Open the folder labelled “dist”
 - Run the .jar file